Best Day Trips from New Orleans Under Three Hours

 Drive Time: 1 hour 30 minutes +

 Baton Rouge, St. Francisville, Plaquemine, Vidalia, and Venice are all within driving distance.
-I’ll highlight Baton Rouge and Venice elsewhere on this list, but here’s more on the rest:
+I’ve highlighted Baton Rouge already, but here’s more on the rest:

 • Plaquemine: Drive over the Horace Wilkinson Bridge, see the historic homes of downtown, or marvel at the engineering of the Plaquemine Lock State Historic Site.
 This town is just a little over an hour and a half from the city.